-Last updated in November 2012
+Last updated in October 2013

 Federal Chancellor Merkel visited Angola in July 2011, the first German head of government to do so.
 Besides holding official talks, she also met with artists and human rights activists, was briefed on Luanda’s development at the Fortress of São Miguel and turned the first sod at the ground-breaking ceremony for an airport catering hall, a project in which Germany is a partner.

-Federal Chancellor Merkel’s visit to Angola reciprocated the February 2009 visit to Germany by President dos Santos.
-During this visit, a cultural and education agreement and a joint declaration of intent to strengthen economic cooperation had been signed at the Second German-Angolan Economic Forum.
-Prior to this, in December 2007, then Federal Economics Minister Glos and then Angolan Finance Minister de Morais had signed a declaration of intention to further intensify economic and technological cooperation.
+Angolan President dos Santos visited Germany in February 2009.
+During this visit, a cultural and education agreement and a joint declaration of intent to strengthen economic cooperation was signed at the Second German-Angolan Economic Forum.
+Earlier, in December 2007, former Federal Economics Minister Glos and Angolan Finance Minister de Morais had signed a declaration of intention to further intensify economic and technological cooperation.

 German companies are showing a steadily growing interest in helping rebuild Angola’s infrastructure.
 In 2010, State Secretary at the Federal Ministry of Economics and Technology Pfaffenbach opened a Delegation of German Industry and Commerce in Luanda, with a seconded head, as the forerunner of a future bilateral Chamber of Industry and Commerce.
 A German-Angolan Business Initiative (DAWI) was set up as early as 2007.